 ANSWER: Regarding the nutritional information provided by restaurants, a study published in the July 20, 2011 issue of JAMA revealed that 19% of menu items studied contained at least 100 calories (kcal) more than what was reported (Urban LE, et al. 2011.)
 That's not a lot, but, for people who are trying to limit their calories, it could be significant.
 Note that an excess of 500 calories per day, every day for 7 days, will lead to a 1-lb weight gain at the end of that week.

 FOR MORE INFORMATION

-Bob Greene’s book in his Get With The Program series is Guide To Fast Food & Family Restaurants (Simon & Schuster, 2004).
+Bob Greene’s book Guide To Fast Food & Family Restaurants (Simon & Schuster, 2004) is part of his Get With The Program series.
 This handy pocket-sized book (it measures 3" x 8.5") can be carried with you, or kept in the car.
 It provides lots of quick-reference information on restaurant chains from Applebee's to Bob Evans to Romano's Macaroni Grille to Wendy's.

 Eating On The Run (Human Kinetics, 2004) by registered dietician Evelyn Tribole, MS, RD, is an excellent book for busy people.
 Even if you don't read the entire book, the 40-page fast-food data chart is worth the $16.95 price.
 This book is highly recommended. (see Book Reviews for more information on these books).